kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Return Type:
 This returns the address of the matrix, which is the result of the Hadamard Product.
 #### Parameters:
-It takes two parameters of matrix type, which are later used as the operands for Hadamard Product.
+It takes two parameters of matrix type, which are used as the operands for Hadamard Product.
 #### Description:

 ### 12. Shuffle()